PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 - standard C libraries (`newlib`, GNU `_GlibC_`)
 - GNU C++ standard library (`libstdc++v3`)

+[Sail](https://github.com/rems-project/sail) is an instruction set simulator written in OCaml.
+Thanks to the strictly defined semantics of OCaml it is possible to apply formal verification to processors models described in that language.
+Since a preliminary RISC-V model for Sail already exists, the aim is to provide a model of the CVA6 core which will capture the behavior of all operation modes and programmer-visible elements of the core (e.g., all CVA6-specific CSRs).

-Because of the scale of the project and the current maturity level of LLVM for RISC-V in general, the work is decomposed into three phases:
+Because of the scale of the project and the current maturity level of LLVM for RISC-V in general, the LLVM-related work is decomposed into three phases:

 <!--- 0. resolution of known LLVM issues observed on the CVA6 verification flow;
   --->